Hangman Island

 Hangman Island, also known as Hayman's Island, is an island in the Quincy Bay area of the Boston Harbor Islands National Recreation Area.
 The island is a barren outcrop of bedrock, with a permanent size of half an acre rising to only three feet above sea level, plus an intertidal zone of a further 5 acre.
 Access is by private boat only.

+The source of its current name has a hazy history.
 On a 1775, London chart, this island was labeled Hayman's Island and shows a greater area than presently exists.
 There is no historical evidence that this island was used as a location for hanging criminals.
-The source of its current name has a hazy history.
-In 1882, several fishermen built fishing shacks on Hangman Island and were reported to have cultivated a vegetable garden here among the rocks.
+During the American Civil War, targets were placed on the island for artillery practice for troops training at Camp Adams.
+In 1882, several fishermen built fishing shacks on Hangman Island and were reported to have cultivated a vegetable garden among the rocks.